Seeking Value vs. Finding Value

 Seeking Value

 I did just that.
 With extra tutoring in second grade, I learned to read.
 Not long after that, I learned the art of writing.
 I kept my room immaculate.
-I woke my siblings up for school and got them ready beginning at age seven, I was obsessive about having everything under control--a little grown-up with lots of responsibilities.
-I developed an obsession and refused to accept anything less than perfect--in my eyes.
+I woke my siblings up for school and got them ready beginning at age seven, I was obsessive about having everything under control–a little grown-up with lots of responsibilities.
+I developed an obsession and refused to accept anything less than perfect–in my eyes.

 In later years, I strived to be the very best at every sport I played.
 I kept a 4.0 grade-point average.
 I applied for scholarships and received almost all of them.
 I wanted to be the first generation graduate of anything.
-I wanted to make "them" proud!
-For REAL, one semester in college I strived to make nothing less than 98% on any test--in my mind the goal was really 100%.
-I actually did it--only missed one question on one test the whole semester (19 credit hours)--one test of a 99%!
+I wanted to make “them” proud!
+For REAL, one semester in college I strived to make nothing less than 98% on any test–in my mind the goal was really 100%.
+I actually did it–only missed one question on one test the whole semester (19 credit hours)–one test of a 99%!
 The rest were a perfect score.
 PS It still shows up on the grade card as A+.
 Ridiculous, right?!
 It goes without saying, I placed bazaar expectations on myself!

-All of this--why?
+All of this–why?
 To seek value from those around me.

-It's as if my little (and teen) self was crying out--"Do you see me?
+It’s as if my little (and teen) self was crying out–“Do you see me?
 Am I doing good enough?
 Am I worthy of living now?
-Am I no longer a mistake?"
-(It's sickening to admit this, but it's so very true.
+Am I no longer a mistake?”
+(It’s sickening to admit this, but it’s so very true.
 Sometimes being REAL is embarrassing.)

 I wonder how many of our learners (those we serve young and old) feel this way?
 I wonder how many humans feel (or have felt) this way?